-- A. The national office will perform an audit of all semifinal round speech to confirm that no egregious violations of the rules has occurred.
+The national office may perform an audit of all semifinal round speech to confirm that no egregious violations of the rules has occurred.
 An auditor will follow along during each performance, as well as capture an audio recording of the round.
 Their role is to observe, listen, and make notations as needed.
 They are not there to be a test of perfect script memorization, but rather, to record any overt concerns such as written material being added to scripts to enhance the performance.
 The auditor will not lodge protests, make any adjudications, or share their concerns with anyone but the members of the Rules Adjudication Panel; they will simply report any concerns for consideration.
 The Rules Adjudication Panel will collect any information from the auditor and determine if further action needs to be taken.
 In Extemporaneous Speaking, auditors will record and check source citations.
-In Original Oratory and Informative Speaking, auditors will record source information and observe visual aids if applicable. - B. There will be no separate script turn-in process for quarterfinalists.
-Materials used for the audit will be uploaded in the National Tournament registration system prior to the first day of competition.
+In Original Oratory and Informative Speaking, auditors will record source information and observe visual aids if applicable.